scott-anderson-wc/cs210pub/lectures/L25/gmaps.md

 ## Geocoder

-Looking up the latitude and longitude of a location is pretty cool:
+Looking up the latitude and longitude of a location via an Ajax call is pretty cool:

 [geocoder tutorial](https://developers.google.com/maps/documentation/javascript/examples/geocoding-simple)

-## Eni's Examples

-Eni Mustafaraj made these [Google Maps examples](/~mashups/pages/am3/gmaps.html) for her web mashups course.

-## Exercise
+## Example

 I decided to build a Google map to show my summer vacation plan: